sibabalwemosia24/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-5-local variables- lists local variable and environment variable and functions 6-create_local_variable- create new local variable 7-create_global_variable- creates ne global variable
+5-local variables- lists local variable and environment variable and functions 6-create_local_variable- create new local variable 7-create_global_variable- creates ne global variable 8-true_knowledge- prints the result of addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE